Thinklab-SJTU/LinSATNet/TSP_exp/README.md

 <b>Left</b>: TSP-SE: one needs to find the shortest tour starting from the black node, visiting other nodes exactly once, and ending in the orange node; <b>Right</b>: TSP-PRI: besides the starting and ending nodes, the priority node (i.e. red one) has to be visited within 5 steps starting from the black node.
 </p>

-In **TSP-SE**, the salesman is given a starting city $s$ and a ending city $e$.
+In **TSP-SE**, the salesman is given a starting city $s$ and an ending city $e$.
 The salesman needs to find the shortest tour starting from city $s$, visiting other cities exactly once, and ending in city $e$.
 TSP-SE can be converted to standard TSP by adding a dummy node.
 The distance from the dummy node to starting and ending nodes is 0 and the distance to other nodes is infinity.
 Then we can use start-of-the-art methods for standard TSP to solve TSP-SE.

-In **TSP-PRI**, besides the starting and ending cities, the salesman is also given a priority city $p$ that has to be visited within $m$ steps starting from begining.
+In **TSP-PRI**, besides the starting and ending cities, the salesman is also given a priority city $p$ that has to be visited within $m$ steps starting from beginning.
 Converting TSP-PRI to standard TSP is non-trivial, **making it hard to use standard solvers to solve TSP-PRI**.

 ## Constraint Formulation with LinSATNet
 Given the starting and ending cities $s, e \in \{1, ... , n\}$.
 The distance matrix $\mathbf{D}$ records the distances between city pairs.
 We use $\mathbf{X} \in \{0, 1\}^{n \times n}$ as our decision variable, **where $X_{i, k} = 1$ indicates city $i$ is the $k$-th visited city in the tour**.
 Then TSP-SE can be formulated with the following objective function and constraints:

 $$\min_\mathbf{X}\sum_{i = 1}^n\sum_{j = 1}^nD_{i,j}\sum_{k = 1}^{n-1}X_{i, k}X_{j, k+1}$$

 s.t.

 $$\sum_{i = 1}^nX_{i,k}=1, \forall k \in \{1, ... , n\}$$

 $$\sum_{k = 1}^nX_{i,k}=1, \forall i \in \{1, ... , n\}$$

 $$X_{s,1} = 1, X_{e,n} = 1$$

 $$X_{i, k} \in \{0, 1\}, \forall i,k \in \{1, ... , n\}$$

 For TSP-PRI, we need one more constraint to ensure city $p$ is visited within the first $m$ steps: